NASADatanauts/PaleBlueDot/story/story.md

 ### Executive summary

-As a volunteer to NASA, I have reimplemented the data storage and the UI for the EPIC image archive.
+As a volunteer to NASA, I have reimplemented the data storage and the UI for the [EPIC image archive](https://epic.gsfc.nasa.gov/epic).
 The end users can use the new solution to browse the image archive using a streamlined user experience, with considerably better image loading times.
+Sharing specific images with friends are made easy by simply copying the URL.
 The new solution is also comfortable to use from mobile and tablet devices which are being increasingly more important for publicity projects of NASA.

 This document details the engineering methods and technical solutions that I have used to achieve these usability gains.
 It aims to be understandable by anyone with minimal computer science knowledge.